drufball/yosai/_drafts/threshold.md

-The wind was like an antsy child.
-It tugged at Denri's clothes, flapping the loose fabric against her body.
-It groaned as it blew though the village, eager to break free of the boring, ramshackle huts and go tumbling, frolicking down the steep mountain hillside.
+The wind tugged at Denri's clothes like an antsy child, flapping the loose fabric against her body.
+It groaned as it blew though the village, eager to break free of the boring, ramshackle huts and go frolicking down the mountain hillside.
 It never seemed to tire.

 The tengu residents had long ago adapted.
-They walked easily at a half-falling angle that kept the wind's tireless enthusiasm in check.
+They subconsciously walked at a half-falling angle against the wind's tireless enthusiasm.
 Sadly, the trick took longer than two months to learn.

-Denri yelped as a strong gust blew her several feet to the right.
-She mourned the loss of her dignity as her arms pinwheeled through the air and she struggled to plant her feet.
-Denri just barely managed to lower her center of gravity before the gust blew her completely out of the training ring.
+Denri mourned the loss of dignity as a strong gust blew her several feet to the right.
+Her arms pinwheeled dramatically as she struggled to plant her feet and lower her center of gravity.

-Hattori turned to follow her as she staggered.
+Hattori watched her from the center of the ring as she staggered.
 He leaned back against the wind and held a staff ready in his hands.
-Hands that had existed for only a month.
+Hands that had only existed for a month.

-The tengu's body was still going through changes from Aki's power.
-The feathers on his wings had thinned out and flattened against his arms to reveal arms like a human.
-Hattori's arms and head were now completely white, with a large patch of alabaster feathers spreading down his chest as well.
-His expression was still alien to Denri.
+The tengu's body was still changing from Aki's power.
+His wings had thinned and flattened against his arms, revealing the hands he now used to fight.
+His shoulders and head were completely white, with a large patch of alabaster feathers spreading down his chest as well.
+Yet his expression remained alien.

 _Are you OK?_

-The feeling of Hattori's voice in her mind was still unnatural to Denri.
+Hattori's voice still felt unnatural in her mind.
 She made a face and thought something rude back at him.

-_I do not understand why you keep doing that.
+_Why do you keep doing that?
 You know I can only project my thoughts.
 I cannot hear you._

-"If that's true then how did you know I was thinking anything at you?
+"If that's true then how did you know I was thinking anything?
 Hmm?"

 _You stood silently and your face moved as though you were speaking._

 Denri remained skeptical.

 "Stay focused."
 Eizo stood at the edge of the ring, his arms crossed behind his back.
-He was still thin, but his large frame was regaining muscle quickly.
+His lanky frame was regaining muscle quickly.
 "Denri, keep your stance balanced.
-When the wind blows you like that, it's telling you that you're overextended."
+When the wind catches you like that, it's saying that you're overextended."

-Denri sighed and raised her triple staff, holding one of the forearm-length metal rods in each hand.
-A third rod hung between them, suspended by a short chain that connected it to the ends of the rods in her hands.
-"Learning martial arts, on top of a mountain, in the middle of the wilderness, and somehow these two make it boring _and_ annoying."
-Denri kept her voice quiet.
-Eizo was teaching at her request, after all.
+Denri sighed and raised her triple staff, holding a forearm-length metal rod in each hand.
+A third rod hung between, suspended by a short chain connecting it to the ends of each rod in her hands.
+"Learning martial arts, on top of a mountain, in the middle of the wilderness, yet somehow these two make it boring _and_ annoying."

-She advanced toward Hattori carefully, trying to keep all of Eizo's lessons in mind at once.
-It felt like an impossible task, but Denri forced herself to focus.
-She refused to let the wilderness shrink her back to a helpless, scared kid.
-She needed to get stronger.

-The tengu held his staff with both hands at one end, extending his reach as he brought the weapon down towards Denri's shoulder.
-She deflected the blow with one rod and turned her body sideways.
-As she twisted, she swung the another rod around towards Hattori's arm.
-He brought the end of his staff up awkwardly as his taloned feet shuffled backwards.
+She inched toward Hattori, repeating all of Eizo's lessons in her mind at once.
+The tengu held his staff with both hands at one end, swinging it toward Denri's shoulder like a bat.
+She turned her body sideways, deflecting the blow.
+As she twisted, she swung the other rod toward his arm, but he blocked and shuffled backward on his taloned feet.

-Denri pressed her advantage, raining blows down on both sides.
-Hattori matched her, flicking his staff from side to side as he blocked her attacks.
-Denri's strikes grew wilder as she grew frustrated.
-Hattori's expressionless avian face stared back at her.
+With each blow, Hattori's expressionless avian face stared back at her.
+Mocking Denri and the fear she felt in their first fight.
+Her strikes became frenzied.

-Denri made a feint towards Hattori's head, then pulled up short and swung towards his stomach with the other rod.
-She sent a pulse of energy into the metal.
-There was a bright flash as the weapon connected with Hattori's side and a spark discharged.
-Hattori grunted, his muscles spasming.
-He managed to keep going, but the movements on that side of his body were less coordinated.
+Denri made a feint toward Hattori's head, then pulled up short and swung toward his stomach with the other rod, sending a pulse of energy into the metal.
+There was a flash of electric discharge as the weapon connected with his side.
+The tengu grunted, his muscles spasming.

-Denri dropped both ends of the triple staff and grabbed its center in one hand.
-She planted the other hand on the ground and sent a low, sweeping kick towards Hattori's legs.
-Electricity trailed from her foot as it moved.
-Hattori jumped backwards to avoid the blow, landing off balance.
+Denri grabbed the triple staff at its center, planting her other hand on the ground as she sent a sweeping kick toward Hattori's legs.
+Jittering blue lines of electricity trailed from her foot as it swept across the ground.
+Hattori jumped backward to avoid the blow and landed off balance.

-Denri followed through with her kick, spinning as she swung the triple staff behind her back.
-The weapon snapped straight as momentum pushed the rods out.
-Denri focused behind Hattori and shifted mid-spin, reappearing on the other side of the tengu in a flash of sparks.
+Denri spun the triple staff behind her back and the weapon snapped straight with momentum.
+She focused behind Hattori and shifted, reappearing on the other side of the tengu in a burst of sparks.

-But she hadn't accounted for the wind to suddenly be behind instead of in front.
-Her swing faltered and she went tumbling forward into Hattori's back, sending them both sprawling to the ground.
+Her swing faltered as the wind suddenly caught her from the opposite side.
+She went tumbling forward, crashing to the ground on top of Hattori.

 Denri looked anywhere but Eizo as she disentangled herself from the mass of rumpled feathers that broke her fall.
-She didn't bother offering a hand to Hattori.
+She didn't bother offering a helping hand.

-"Denri, you clearly have a natural flare for offense.
+"Denri, you have a natural flare for offense.
 But you try too hard to _break_ your opponent's guard.
 Focus on remaining grounded in your stance.
 If you offer no weakness, eventually an enemy will show you theirs."

-"I know, I know.
-I just get carried away."
+"I know, I know."

-Eizo turned towards the tengu and stroked his chin.
+Eizo turned toward the tengu and stroked his chin.
 "Hattori, we may need to rethink your weapon choice.
-A two handed staff limits the mobility and range that you could have with your wings."
+A two handed staff limits the mobility and range advantage of your wings."

-Hattori planted the staff in the ground, jangling the four rings at the top. _This staff is the sacred weapon of my people.
-All daitengu use one._
+Hattori planted his staff in the ground, jangling the four rings at the top. _This staff is the sacred weapon of the daitengu._

 "But daitengu have wings on their back, allowing them to fly while they hold the weapon.
-Your situation is more limited."
-Hattori's grip tightened on the staff and he pulled it towards his chest.
+Your situation is limited."
+Hattori's grip tightened on the staff and he pulled it toward his chest.
 Eizo's face softened.
-"I know it's not exactly what you wanted.
-But you've got a chance to become something completely new."
+"I know it's not what you wanted.
+But you've got a chance to become something new."

-_I do not want to *be* something completely new._
+_I do not want to *be* something new._

 <br />